 Scouting and thresholds Check fields for CPB starting at crop emergence: beetles are easily spotted when plants are small.
 Because larvae feed toward the tops of the plants, scouting for this insect is easily done as workers walk through fields.
 There are no established treatment thresholds for CPB.
-The goal of management should be to limit population growth and spread through fields and farms: large populations are harder to manage than small ones.
+The goal of management should be to limit popwhat ulation growth and spread through fields and farms: large populations are harder to manage than small ones.
 Usually, damage starts around the border of the fields since adults tend to walk rather than fly.
 CPB can completely defoliate potato plants if left uncontrolled.

 Crop rotation is very important for CPB management.
 Adults overwinter in the soil, so if potatoes follow potatoes, beetles will emerge and immediately infest the new crop.
 Some studies suggest at least 0.5 km distance between fields to provide protection when crops are rotated.
 Trenches are also recommended since the beetles disperse from their overwintering sites by walking.
+Trap crops are also recommended.

 Management-chemical control: HOME USE